1and1/soma/docs/somaadm/command_reference/ChecksList.md

 # somaadm checks list

 This command lists all check definitions in a repository.
 Check names are unique per repository.
-They are adressed via a bucket to keep the cli syntax consistent with regards to the `in` keyword.
+They are addressed via a bucket to keep the cli syntax consistent with regards to the `in` keyword.

 # SYNOPSIS